-A review of the submitted staffing information and discussion with Mrs McKinney confirmed that two staff have been recruited since the previous inspection.
-A review of the personnel files for these staff demonstrated that all the relevant information as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 has been sought and retained.
+A review of the submitted staffing information and discussion with Ms Kelly confirmed that no new staff have been recruited since the previous inspection.
+It was confirmed that, should staff be recruited in the future robust systems and processes have been developed to ensure that all recruitment documentation as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 would be sought and retained for inspection.